-- You have the Right to receive medically necessary care. - You have the Right to timely access to care and services. - You have the Right to privacy about your medical record and when you get treatment. - You have the Right to get information on available treatment options and alternatives presented in a manner and language you understand. - You have the Right to get information in a language you understand; you can get oral translation services free of charge.
+- You have the right to receive medically necessary care. - You have the right to timely access to care and services. - You have the right to privacy about your medical record and when you get treatment. - You have the right to get information on available treatment options and alternatives presented in a manner and language you understand. - You have the right to get information in a language you understand; you can get oral translation services free of charge. - You have the right to get information necessary to give informed consent before the start of treatment. - You have the right to be treated with respect and dignity. - You have the right to get a copy of your medical records and ask that the records be amended or corrected. - You have the right to take part in decisions about your health care, including the right to refuse treatment. - You have the right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - You have the right to get care without regard to gender, race, health status, color, age, national origin, sexual orientation, marital status or religion.

-- You have the Right to get information necessary to give informed consent before the start of treatment. - You have the Right to be treated with respect and dignity. - You have the Right to get a copy of your medical records and ask that the records be amended or corrected. - You have the Right to take part in decisions about your health care, including the right to refuse treatment. - You have the Right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation. - You have the Right to get care without regard to sex, race, health status, color, age, national origin, sexual orientation, marital status or religion. - You have the Right to be told where, when and how to get the services you need from your managed long term care plan, including how you can get covered benefits from out-of-network providers if they are not available in the plan network. - You have the Right to complain to the New York State Department of Health or your Local Department of Social Services; and, the Right to use the New York State Fair Hearing System and/or a New York State External Appeal, where appropriate. - You have the Right to appoint someone to speak for you about your care and treatment. - You have the Right to seek assistance from the Participant Ombudsman program.
+- You have the right to be told where, when and how to get the services you need from your managed long term care plan, including how you can get covered benefits from out-of-network providers if they are not available in the plan network. - You have the right to complain to the New York State Department of Health or your Local Department of Social Services; and, the right to request a fair hearing through the Office of administrative Hearings and/or a New York State External Appeal, where appropriate. - You have the right to appoint someone to speak for you about your care and treatment. - You have the right to seek assistance from the Participant Ombudsman program.